Special Educational Needs Policy

 - the SEN register

-- a class SEN file giving the names of all pupils in the class on the SEN register, and copies of the pupil’s Profiles , moderation descriptors and other relevant information.
+- a class SEN file giving the names of all pupils in the class on the SEN register, and copies of the pupil’s Profiles , moderation criteria and other relevant information.

 At John Hampden and Tetsworth Federation of Schools: